iamrajiv/url-shortening-service/README.md

 ## About

-This is a RESTful API for a URL shortening service that allows users to shorten long URLs in to short URLs.
-The API supports CRUD operations for short URLs.
+This is a RESTful API that enables users to shorten long URLs into shorter ones through a URL shortening service.
+The API facilitates CRUD operations for managing short URLs.

 The operations it supports are: